thejessicafelts/job-seeker/README.md

 The script will:

 - Build the search query based on your critera.
-- Call the Google Custom Search API and paginate through the results up to the limit defined in `"maxResults"`.
+- Use the Google Custom Search API to fetch results, skipping duplicates, until `"maxResults"` new unique results are accumulated.
-- Filter the results based on avoid keywords and minimum publication date.
+- Append new unique results to the `google_search_results.csv` file.
-- Output the title and URL of each result to the console and write them to `google_search_results.csv`.
+- Store the URLs of processed pages in `processed_urls.txt` so that subsequent runs do not process duplicates.

 ## Customization